Barry Bonds: 1999 season

 1999 marked a career-low, up to that point, for Bonds in terms of playing time.
 Bonds started off the 1999 season hitting well by batting .366 in the month of April with four home runs and 12 RBI in the Giants' first 12 games of the season.
 But on April 18, he was placed on the 15-day disabled list for only the second time in his career up to that point.
 Bonds had suffered a torn tendon in his biceps as well as bone spurs in his elbow, both of which required surgery and cost him the rest of April and all of May.

 Upon returning to action on June 9, Bonds struggled somewhat at the plate for the remainder of the 1999 season.
 A series of nagging injuries including elbow pain, knee inflammation and groin issues hampered his play.
+On September 11, 1999, at 3Com Park, in a 3–2 win over the Atlanta Braves, leading off the top of the fourth inning, Bonds hit a fly ball double off of future National Baseball Hall of Fame pitcher Tom Glavine to deep left field for his 2,000th career Major League hit.
 Only hitting .248 after his return from the disabled list, he still managed to slug 34 home runs, drive in 83 runs as well as hit for a .617 slugging percentage, despite missing nearly two full months with injuries and only playing in 102 games.
+He finished 24th in the NL MVP voting.

 Bill James ranked Bonds as the best player of the 1990s.
 He added that the decade's second-best player, Craig Biggio, had been closer in production to the decade's 10th-best player than to Bonds.
 In 1999, with statistics through 1997 being considered, Bonds ranked Number 34 on The Sporting News' list of the 100 Greatest Baseball Players, making him the highest-ranking active player.
 When the Sporting News list was redone in 2005, Bonds was ranked 6th behind Babe Ruth, Willie Mays, Ty Cobb, Walter Johnson, and Hank Aaron.
 Bonds was omitted from 1999's Major League Baseball All-Century Team, to which Ken Griffey Jr. was elected.
 James wrote of Bonds, "Certainly the most unappreciated superstar of my lifetime. ...
 Griffey has always been more popular, but Bonds has been a far, far greater player."
 In 1999, he rated Bonds as the 16th-best player of all time.
 "When people begin to take in all of his accomplishments," he predicted, "Bonds may well be rated among the five greatest players in the history of the game."

 2000 season

 In 2000, Bonds hit .306 with career bests through that time in both slugging percentage (.688) and home runs (49) in just 143 games.
 He also drew a league-leading 117 walks.
+He finished second in the NL MVP voting behind future National Baseball Hall of Fame second baseman and teammate Jeff Kent.